Transportation in Charlotte, North Carolina

-The 2030 Transit Corridor System Plan looks to add more light rail and bus rapid transit lines in Charlotte as well as add a commuter rail line.

 Air

 Charlotte/Douglas International Airport is the 11th busiest airport in the world, as measured by traffic.
 It is served by many domestic airlines, as well as international airlines Air Canada and Lufthansa, and is the second largest hub for American Airlines.
 Nonstop flights are available to many destinations across the United States, as well as flights to Canada, Central America, the Caribbean, Europe, Mexico, and South America.